Tag Archive for "Internal Affairs"

 Maybe Steven Joyce should be having a little chat to Nathan Guy, the Minister of Internal Affairs?

-NZ Internet Filtering Technical FAQ
+The NZ Internet Filtering Technical FAQ is now hosted at Tech Liberty.

 I asked Internet NZ whether they have an official position for or against internet censorship by the government.